Austin: 512-339-4040 Lakeway: 512-682-4798 Marble Falls: 830-992-2830 Dripping Springs: 512-339-4040

 Balloon Sinuplasty FAQ

-Balloon sinuplasty at Capital ENT is performed under IV anesthesia administered by a board-certified anesthesiologist.
-You are fully asleep throughout the procedure and will not feel or remember anything.
-Post-procedure, most patients experience mild congestion for a day or two as the sinuses heal — but no significant pain.
+Balloon sinuplasty at Capital ENT is typically performed under IV sedation administered by a board-certified anesthesiologist, with local anesthesia available if you prefer.
+Under IV sedation, most patients feel and remember nothing during the procedure.
+Afterward, most experience only mild congestion or pressure for a day or two — no significant pain.

 Many patients notice improved breathing within a few days as the initial post-procedure swelling subsides.
 Significant improvement in congestion, pressure, and drainage typically occurs within 2–4 weeks as healing progresses.
 Some patients see further gains over several months as the sinuses continue to normalize.